Germany lags Europe on gender pay gap

 Chancellor Angela Merkel’s cabinet has been at odds over whether legislation is the right tool to help women penetrate the commanding heights of business.

-Both Family Affairs Minister Kristina Schroeder and Merkel have so far rejected the idea of setting a legal quota, while Labor Minister Ursula von der Leyen said it could be necessary.
+Both Family Affairs Minister Kristina Schroeder and Merkel have so far rejected the idea of setting a legal quota, while Labour Minister Ursula von der Leyen said it could be necessary.